luiscruz/luiscruz.github.io/_posts/2021-08-20-measuring-energy.md

 **Always make sure there is a stable room temperature**.
 This is straightforward if the room where you are running the experiments is properly climatized.
 In the unfortunate case this is not possible, there is still an acceptable solution: collect the temperature at the same time you collect energy consumption data.
 Most computers already provide this information, so you can automatically log this data along with the rest of the energy results.
 Later on, discard measurements that were not executed under the same temperature.
 This is not ideal, as probably you will have to rerun your experiments multiple times before you get enough valid measurements.
 Still, it works and the results of your research paper are equally valid.

+### Automate Executions 🤖

+Since we are repeating experiments 30 times, we need to make sure those 30 experiments are replicable in the exact same way.
+Moreover, it would be unfeasible to replicate all these experiments manually.
+Most software testing platforms would fit this purpose.
+Depending on the programming environment, select one that fits your use cases.
+A few examples include [JUnit](https://junit.org), [Espresso](https://developer.android.com/training/testing/espresso), [pytest](https://docs.pytest.org/), etc.

 ## Energy Data Analysis 📊